 · If logic urges you to suspect something is happening between him and his work colleague, start collecting evidence.

 · Have a conversation with your spouse in a calm and private space.
-You can allow him to come clean or present him with the evidence.
+You could get him to come clean about cheating or present him with the evidence.

 · Whether your significant other had an affair or not, it is crucial to take a moment and reassess your relationship.
 Allow yourself some time to process everything and plan your next steps.